Wednesday, June 8, 2005

 Bloggers are the haves in the new new economy, but there are plenty of have-nots as well—and none of us can afford to forget them.

 Last week on my honeymoon in Crete, Greece, I found myself detached from civilization.
 Not so much because of the remote locale, the lack of video-on-demand or cable news in my hotel suite, or even the dearth of America fast-food outlets.
-The real reason for my detachment was that I didn't have internet access.
-That's right: No internet access for an entire week.
+The real reason for my detachment was that I didn't have Internet access.
+That's right: No Internet access for an entire week.

-Each day I listened as hotel staff explained to me that their "servers were down"—which toward the end of my stay I came to interpret as they were never up.
+Each day I listened as hotel staff explained to me that their "servers were down" which toward the end of my stay I came to interpret as they were never up.
 There was no access.
 Ever.
 A couple days before we left, I spoke with one of the staff technicians, who fed me the same line but also informed me (when asked) that their connection speed was "56K."
 56K?
 I hadn't heard that number/letter combination in about a decade.
-If this is the speed the majority of the island is connecting at, a digital divide definitely exists between the people here and the folks back home in Silicon Valley. (full article)
+If this is the speed the majority of the island is connecting at, a digital divide definitely exists between the people here and the folks back home in Silicon Valley.